A shredded chicken salad recipe with the perfect dressing and delicious with almost any mix ins!

 I threw mine in the freezer for 30 minutes and it sped up the process nicely, then enjoy!

-For a healthy take: Substitute 1/4 cup of the mayo for Greek yogurt.
+For a Healthy Chicken Salad Recipe: Substitute ¼ cup of the mayo for Greek yogurt.
 Squeeze a little less lemon into the mixture as the greek yogurt adds a slight tang.
-Most important rule of cooking – always taste as you go!
+Most important rule of cooking - always taste as you go!
 Or if you simply want less fat, there are quite a few varieties of lower fat mayonnaise at the store.

-Grapes and Walnuts: Slice grapes in half and chop up some walnuts for a sweet juicy bite and delightful crunch.
+Grapes and Walnuts: I love a chicken salad recipe with grapes!
+Slice grapes in half and chop up some walnuts for a sweet juicy bite and delightful crunch.
+I like to do this and then scoop it onto baby spinach.
+Drizzle it with balsamic vinaigrette for a delightful salad.

 Apples, Dried Cranberries and Pecans: Small dice up your favorite apple, and throw in some dried cranberries and chopped pecans.
 I prefer more crisp and slightly tart apples like the honey crisp or pink lady.

-Traditional Southern – Mix in chopped boiled egg and chopped sweet pickles.
+Traditional Southern Chicken Salad Recipe - Mix in chopped boiled egg and chopped sweet pickles.

 Savory and Spicy - Add shredded cheddar cheese, cooked crumbled bacon and chopped up pickled jalapenos.
 Yum!

 There are so many variations on chicken salad.
 I would encourage you to get creative with it.
-For other delicious recipes, check out my Recipes page.
+If you like this recipe, check out my grilled chicken salad recipe with homemade honey mustard!

 Simple Chicken Salad Recipe